-In 2021, the Compensation Committee approved a group of peer group companies (the "Compensation Peer Group").
+In 2023, the Compensation Committee approved a group of peer group companies (the "Compensation Peer Group").
 The Compensation Peer Group included similarly-situated medical device and diagnostic companies that were identified by Pearl Meyer as companies with similar financial and growth characteristics and as competitors for executive talent based generally on the following criteria:

-- •Had revenue for the trailing 12 months of \$150 million to \$1 billion (with selected exceptions); - •Had market capitalization of \$300 million to \$4 billion (with selected exceptions); and - •Was in the healthcare equipment, supplies, providers, or services industry, which includes medical device companies
+- •Had revenue for the trailing 12 months of \$100 million to \$1 billion (with selected exceptions); - •Had market capitalization of \$100 million to \$4 billion (with selected exceptions); and - •Was in the healthcare equipment, supplies, providers, or services industry, which includes medical device companies

-The Compensation Peer Group consisted of 18 companies that met the industry criteria and financial criteria.
-Cantel Medical Corporation was removed from the Compensation Peer Group after it was acquired in 2021.
-As a result, the following 17 companies comprised the Compensation Peer Group plan to be used to set compensation for 2022:
+The Compensation Peer Group consisted of 19 companies that met the industry criteria and financial criteria.
+The following 19 companies comprised the Compensation Peer Group plan to be used to set compensation for 2023:

-AtriCure, Inc Invacare Corporation

-AngioDynamics, Inc. iRhythm Technologies, Inc.
+Alphatec Holdings, Inc AngioDynamics, Inc. Artivion, Inc. AtriCure, Inc. Avanos Medical, Inc. Axonics, Inc. CONMED Corporation Glaukos Corporation iRhythm Technologies, Inc. LeMaitre Vascular, Inc.

-Avanos Medical, Inc. Merit Medical Systems, Inc.
+Merit Medical Systems, Inc.

-Cardiovascular Systems Inc. Natus Medical Incorporated

-CONMED Corporation Nevro Corporation
+Nevro Corporation

-CryoLife, Inc. OraSure Technologies, Inc.
+OraSure Technologies, Inc.

-Glaukos Corporation Orthofix Medical, Inc.
+Orthofix Medical, Inc.

-Globus Medical, Inc. Penumbra, Inc.
+STAAR Surgical Company

-Tactile Systems Technology, Inc.
+Tactile Systems Technology, Inc

-In January 2022, CryoLife, Inc. renamed itself Artivion, Inc.
+Tandem Diabetes Care, Inc.

+Viemed Healthcare, Inc.

+Zynex, Inc.

-Certain information regarding the size and value of the Compensation Peer Group companies relative to us is set forth below (based on estimated information in July 2022).
+Certain information regarding the size and value of the Compensation Peer Group companies relative to us is set forth below (based on estimated information in June 2023).

 Compensation Peer Group

 Range

-(In millions)] nogen Low High Median
+(In millions) Inogen Low High Median

-Revenue (1) \$ 351 \$ 213 \$ 1,101 \$ 386
+Revenue (1) \$ 369 \$ 156 \$ 1,198 \$ 366

-Market Capitalization 559 44 5,873 1,313
+Market Capitalization 124 290 4,001 1,226

-EBITDA (2) 9 (96) 258 10
+EBITDA (2) (41) ) (98) 193 17

-(1)Based on a twelve-month trailing at the time of the report.(2)Represents earnings before interest, taxes, depreciation and amortization based on a twelve-month trailing at the time of the report.
+(1)Based on a twelve-month trailing at the time of the report.

+(2)Represents earnings before interest, taxes, depreciation and amortization based on a twelve-month trailing at the time of the report.

-In making its 2022 compensation decisions, the Compensation Committee evaluated the target annual total direct compensation (annual base salary, annual cash incentives and long-term equity incentive) for each of our executive officers, including our NEOs, who were employed with us when we set annual compensation in 2022 (other than Mr. Sergesketter).
-In determining its recommendations for the Board on executive compensation, the Compensation Committee reviewed the market consensus data provided by Pearl Meyer.
-The Compensation Committee reviewed the market consensus data for each executive officer's long-term equity incentives but did not attempt to benchmark to any specific percentile.
+In making its 2023 compensation decisions, the Compensation Committee evaluated the target annual total direct compensation (annual base salary, annual cash incentives and long-term equity incentive) for each of our executive officers, including our NEOs, who were employed with us when we set annual compensation in 2023 (other than Mr. Sergesketter).
+In determining its recommendations for the Board on executive compensation, the Compensation Committee reviewed the market consensus data for each executive officer's base salary and annual target cash incentive and for each executive officer's long-term equity incentives noting most fall within the desired 50th percentile.
 In conducting its evaluation, the Compensation Committee also considered, among other factors, company performance, each element of compensation, the compensation package as a whole, each executive officer's past and expected future contribution to our business and our financial performance, and internal pay equity based on the impact on the business and performance, and retention.